-He talks about university athletics.
-What forced some universities to shut down various men's sports?
-Note that the demand is not The problem with not knowing or merely for a 50% quota of women, but to Today, a growing majority of undergraduates
+He talks about university athletics. does he say about the gender quotas that have forced some universities to shut down various men's sports?
+Note that the demand is not merely for a 50% quota of women, but to match the gender ratio at each university.
+Today, a growing majority of undergraduates is female.

-John Purcell: Gorbachev was an inept The Soviets understanding of American politics was too As may you.
-From what I am hearing about meager to permit them to understand they need American politics, I am expecting that life is not respond to Reagan's challenge, but merely going to get worse for you.
-Since the lessons to wait until he left office and Soviet-American relations went back to "normal".
+John Purcell: Gorbachev was an inept leader, in that his goal was to reform the Soviet Union, not to end it.
+The Soviets' understanding of American politics was too meager to permit them to understand they need not respond to Reagan's challenge, but merely to wait until he left office and Soviet-American relations went back to "normal"

-Jim Stumm: "Separate but equal" treatment against it.
-I hope you get through this OK.
-Not according to the Supreme Court during the six decades prior to the Brown decision.
-The Brown court could simply have said, the question is moot because we now know "separate but equal" is impossible.
+Jim Stumm: "Separate but equal" treatment of blacks and whites was the law of the land according to the Supreme Court during the six decades prior to the Brown decision.
+Brown court could simply have said, the question is moot because we now know separate but equal" is impossible.
 Instead they based their decision on bogus social science research.